Marsh Barton Priory

 Marsh Barton Priory, otherwise the Priory of St Mary de Marisco or St Mary of the Marsh, was a cell of Augustinian Canons in Marsh Barton, Exeter, Devon, England.

 It was founded in the mid-12th century.
 Although a small house, it owned a fair amount of property in and around Exeter.
-It was dissolved in 1539.
+It was dissolved in 1539 having been sold to Sir Richard Pollard in 1538.
 The site seems to have been used mostly as a source of building stone.
 In the 20th century a "very ordinary and somewhat dilapidated" farmhouse stood there, but was demolished.
-The site is now a trading estate with no traces of the priory, but carved stone fragments from it occur around Plympton.
+The site is now part of a trading estate and no traces of the priory remain, but carved stone fragments from it occur around Plympton.